|

 This is the ULTIMATE MDT WIND CONTROLLER SYSTEM!
 This complete

-system includes the incredible new MDT Brass-style MIDI Wind
+system includes the incredible MDT Brass-style MIDI Wind

-is a state-of-the-art, perfectly matched system complete with
+is a state-of-the-art, perfectly matched system complete and ready to play out of the box.
+Included

 with this system is the MDT Brass-style MIDI wind controller,